Elektrobit/ebcl_build_tools/docs/hypervisor_config.md

 The `list_of_objects` property will contain a list of two `AnotherObject` instances.
 This root object is passed to the jinja templates using the variable name `config` and can then be used to render the templates.

-Two templates are rendered in this example: *jinja_template.cfg.j2* is rendered using jinja2 and will be stored in the output folder as *jinja_template.cfg*.
-While *copy_me.lua* is just copied to the output folder.
+Two templates are rendered in this example:
+*jinja_template.cfg.j2* is rendered using jinja2 and will be stored in the output folder as *jinja_template.cfg*.
+*copy_me.lua* is just copied to the output folder.

 ### Model